arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 https://github.com/cul-it/arxiv-docsim

 Operates on extracted plain text content and submission metadata to detect possibly duplicate submissions.
-Returns an array of published arXiv papers with a high degree of overlap.
+Returns an array of announced e-prints with a high degree of overlap.

 .. _classifier-service: